 An elephant safari isn’t always what comes to mind when travelling through Africa, but join us as Dale of The Maritime Explorer recounts his experience on one of our favourite tours.
-Learn more about our small group tour to Namibia.
+Learn more about our small group tour to Damaraland Namibia.

-The journey continues for our intrepid group of Adventures Abroad explorers as we brave the 40°C (104°F) temperatures of the Namib Desert and Damaraland areas of Namibia in search of the flora and fauna that can survive in these conditions.
+The journey continues for our intrepid group of Adventures Abroad explorers as we brave the 40°C (104°F) temperatures of the Namib Desert and Damaraland Namibia in search of the flora and fauna that can survive in these conditions.

 We have just come from visiting the fabulous rock carvings at the UNESCO World Heritage Site of Twyfelfontein and unlike the creatures native to these parts, we need to find an oasis and soon.
 Luckily one of our guides, Gerhardus is from this area and knows exactly where to go.
 After turning down one unsigned dirt road after another we see an apparition on a hill ahead that looks like something right out of Star Wars.

 It’s Doro Nawas Wilderness Camp which we will use as our base in trying to track and photograph the elusive desert elephants of Damaraland.
 Hope you’re up for it.